-This rule explains Washington's business and occupation (B&O) tax and retail sales tax applications to sales by restaurants and similar businesses.
-It discusses the sales of meals, beverages, and foods at prices inclusive of the retail sales tax.
+This rule explains how Washington's business and occupation (B&O) tax and retail sales tax apply to sales by restaurants and similar businesses.
+It discusses sales of meals, beverages, and foods at prices inclusive of the retail sales tax.
 This rule also explains how discounted and promotional meals are taxed.
 Caterers and persons who merely manage the operations of a restaurant or similar business should refer to WAC 458-20-119

 to determine their tax liability.

 (a) Restaurants, cocktail bars, and taverns.
 The term "restaurants, cocktail bars, taverns, and similar businesses" means every place where prepared foods and beverages are sold and served to individuals, generally for consumption on the premises where sold.

 (b) Examples.
 This rule contains examples that identify a number of facts and then state a conclusion.
 These examples should be used only as a general guide.
 The tax results of other situations must be determined after a review of all facts and circumstances.

 Requirement to separately state sales tax—Advertised prices including sales tax.